DevAwizard/Exams_42/.github/Exam_rank_3/README.md

 ## My Personal Approach

 I start by writing down the exercise and reviewing the relevant subjects (printf or gnl).
 I then refresh my knowledge on the key concepts needed for each topic.

-For printf, I focus on variadic functions and conversion specifiers.
-For get_next_line, I concentrate on file handling, buffers, and the static variable.
+For printf 🖨️, I focus on variadic functions and conversion specifiers.

+For get_next_line 📝, I concentrate on file handling, buffers, and the static variable.
 This structured review helps me prepare effectively for the exam.

+Here are the steps:

 1. Go to the exam, write down the exercise.